Hopes to move to Italy to work in international relations

 If you went to university, where did you go and what did you study?
 If you didn’t go to university, what did you do instead?

 I took a gap year after Lancing during which I travelled to China, Fiji and the Galapagos to do nature conservation projects.
-Following this I studied History and Archaeology at the University of Sheffield from 2018-2021 while being an US in schools student mentor.
+Following this I studied History and Archaeology at the University of Sheffield from 2018-2021 and then completed an Advanced MSc in International Relations and Diplomacy at Leiden University from 2021-2023.

 What are you doing now and what plans do you have for the future?